jalejandro23/downloading-applications/README.md

 This is a simple and efficient Brewfile designed to help automate the setup of Mac laptops at StoryCorps.
 Instead of manually downloading common apps like Google Chrome, Zoom, and Slack one by one, this Brewfile lets you install everything with a single command — saving time and reducing setup errors.

-Whether you're configuring a new MacBook or re-imaging a machine, this file helps ensure consistency across devices.

 📦 What's included?

 This Brewfile currently installs: